 Trick Eye Museum

-Exiting the subway, we walk to Nampo Plaza.
-Taking the elevator to the ninth floor, we arrive at the Trick Eye Museum, Busan’s optical illusion paradise where visitors step inside the 3D paintings.
+The Trick Eye Museum, Busan’s optical illusion paradise where visitors step inside the 3D paintings is located on the ninth floor.
 There are seven stories to experience inside the museum: Amazing Adventure, Secret of Masterpieces, Fantasy Water, Joyful Life, Safari Exploration, Fantastic Trip, and Believe it or Not.

-In the Fantasy Water story we complete the paintings as we ride on a dragon, cross a rickety wooden bridge over a treacherous whirlpool, stay afloat on a log at the base of a waterfall, ride a magical unicorn, and hide from a hungry seagull in a small glass bottle.
+In the Fantasy Water story, complete the paintings by riding on a dragon, cross a rickety wooden bridge over a treacherous whirlpool, stay afloat on a log at the base of a waterfall, ride a magical unicorn, and hide from a hungry seagull in a small glass bottle.

-In our favorite story, Fantastic Trip, we climb up buildings with Spider-man, take a beach trip to Busan, fish with the natives, ski down a snow covered mountain, walk the red carpet, and cause a bit of mischief.
+Our favorite story, Fantastic Trip, climb up buildings with Spider-man, take a beach trip to Busan, fish with the natives, ski down a snow-covered mountain, walk the red carpet, and cause a bit of mischief.

-Believe It or Not, we takea relaxing gondola ride through Venice, salsa dance in Spain, escape from a Tyrannosaurus Rex, sit on the moon, survive a hurricane, and drive a horse drawn carriage in the next story.
+Believe It or Not, take a relaxing gondola ride through Venice, salsa dance in Spain, escape from a Tyrannosaurus Rex, sit on the moon, survive a hurricane, and drive a horse-drawn carriage in the next story.

-We cross a river with help of angels, sit patiently as our portrait is painted, picnic and walk the cobblestone streets with the local towns people, and drink wine with a cherub in the story of Secret of Masterpieces.
+Cross a river with help from angels, sit patiently as a self-portrait is painted, picnic and walk the cobblestone streets with the local towns people, and drink wine with a cherub in the story of Secret of Masterpieces.

-Having the opportunity to participate in the Olympics in the story of a Joyful Life, I try out skating as Mitch excels at synchronized swimming before hoping on a bike and joining ET.
+Participate in the Olympics in the story of a Joyful Life.
+Try out skating, excel at synchronized swimming, and hop on a bike with ET.

 After nearly two hours of laughs, we leave the museum to explore Nampodong Street.
-Tables of twelve dollar pairs of shoes, ten dollar bags, cell phone cases, eighty cent socks, and local food line the sidewalks.
-Adorable socks being a kryptonite, I purchase many while Mitch gets a waffle from a nearby vendor.
-Continuing our shopping, we take the metro back to Seomyeon station to explore the underground shopping center.
+Tables of twelve dollar pairs of shoes, ten-dollar bags, cell phone cases, eighty cent socks, and local food line the sidewalks.
+Take the metro back to Seomyeon station to explore the underground shopping center.
 Resembling an indoor mall, it’s easy to forget we are inside a very popular metro station with more than one hundred and sixty people passing through the shopping hub each day.

 Shopping up an appetite, we take the metro back to Gwgangalli beach for chicken bulgogi.
-We push a button on the table to let the waitress know we are ready to order.
+A button is pushed on the table to get the waiter’s attention.
 Vegetables are added to the marinated chicken and cooked in a large pan on the table served with sides of rice and kimchi.

-Reaching the ocean, the Diamond Bridge, also known as Busan Gwangandaegyo Bridge, and the city lights of Gwangalli reflecting off the ocean is breathtaking.
+The Diamond Bridge, also known as Busan Gwangandaegyo Bridge, and the city lights of Gwangalli reflect off the ocean creating a breathtaking skyline.
 The suspension bridge stretching four and a half miles over the ocean has thousands of LED lights changing color with the seasons.
-Returning to our Airbnb, we hang up our clothing throughout the apartment to dry before getting some sleep.